-It was an era when families suffered painful war losses and disabilities of returning soldiers, doctors, nurses and other profesionals were to be seen all-over the world.
-And some of the young schoolmates of the day had lost a father.
+It was an era when families suffered painful war losses.
+Some of the young schoolmates of the day had lost a father.
 They were specially regarded by the townsfolk.
+Disabilities of returning soldiers, doctors, nurses and other profesionals were experienced all-over the world.

 John's wife is Cecily and she does most of the work here.
 Greg keeps the wheel chair at high speed when his father get out in it.
 Greg is a down syndrome young man, a valued helper at Vinneys, where he is a volunteer.

 Daughter Lisa and her husband Michael, Artist-Art Teacher and Network Manager respectively, raise the grandchildren to great heights of success and stature.
 Six feet five inches is the record so far.
 Ciaran, Shahana, Ethan and Annika, keep our lives interesting and enjoyable.